inancgumus/learngo/ROADMAP-EXPERIENCED.md

 If you're curious about why you should learn Go, then check out this summary here.

 **In summary:** Go is easy as Python and Javascript and it's as fast as C/C++.
 It's more enjoyable to work with Go than C/C++.
-You can go low-level or you can stay high-level.
+You can go low-level, or you can stay high-level.

 ### WHAT GO IS USED FOR?